Selective Whistleblower Representation in High-Risk Matters

 - Inflating billing codes to increase reimbursement.

-- Unnecessary procedures driven by revenue.
+- Unnecessary procedures or services driven by revenue.

 - Research or grant issues where data does not match reality.